argumate/market/README.md

 ## IOUs

 An IOU is a debt for a specified amount that the issuer owes the holder.
-The holder of an IOU can unilaterally transfer it to be held by someone else, either in its entirety or partially by splitting it into several IOUs that sum to the same amount as the original.
-Transferring an IOU back to the issuer is equivalent to voiding it.
+The holder of an IOU can unilaterally transfer it to someone else, either in its entirety or by splitting it into several smaller IOUs that sum to the same amount as the original.
+Transferring an IOU back to the issuer is equivalent to voiding or cancelling it as players cannot hold debt issued by themselves.

 IOUs have no maturity date and do not require interest payments.
-IOUs are denominated in US dollars, but there is no obligation on the issuer to ever actually redeem them for US dollars, or indeed for anything else, although they are free to do so if they wish.
+IOUs are denominated in US dollars, but the issuer has no legal obligation to actually redeem them for US dollars, or indeed for anything else, although they are free to do so if they wish.

-A market player can issue an arbitrary number of IOUs of arbitrary amounts, however other players may value their IOUs more cheaply if they judge that they have issued too many.
+Players can issue an arbitrary number of IOUs of arbitrary amounts, however other players may consider the IOUs to be less valuable if they believe that the issuer has issued too many, or is likely to do so in the future.

 ## Conditions